Slope Day

 From The Beginning...

 1901 The first recorded "Spring Day" takes place.
 Spring Day was a celebration of the end of winter and imminent warm weather.
-This tradition continued for the next half century.
+This tradition continued for the next half-century.
 Over the years, Spring Day was comprised of events ranging from variety shows to circuses.
-One year there was a mock bullfight; another year students, staff, faculty and guests enjoyed the Fraternity Float parade.
-While many of these events took place at and were centered around the University's open spaces (including Libe Slope), there were many activities that took place indoors, as well as off campus.
+One year, there was a mock bullfight; another year, students, staff, faculty, and guests enjoyed the Fraternity Float parade.
+While many of these events took place at and centered on the University's open spaces (including Libe Slope), many activities also took place indoors and off campus.

 1979 Cornell Dining sponsored a barbeque on Libe Slope on the last day of classes and Spring Fest was born.
 This so-known "Great Feast" started in the afternoon, and was centered on a big chicken barbeque and live music.
 New York State's MLDA of eighteen made it possible for alcohol to be served at Spring Fest, as most Cornell students were over eighteen by the end of the school year.